 The INCAMA building, named for an insurance company, opened on such a corner in 1928 to a design by Albert Greslin.
 Cohen and Eleb write: "Corner buildings with monumental features were to play a dominant role in Casablanca's urban structuring, following on their success in Paris at the turn of the century" (p.
 137).
 This one comes replete with belvedere.

 Even buildings on more conventional blocks often got fancy trim.
 Here, from 1932, is the Maret Building designed by Hypolyte Delaporte.
 The style was already out of date.

-The tiled cupola helped the occupants forget that the apartments themselves were small and conventional.
+A tiled cupola helped the occupants forget that the apartments were small and conventional.

 The doors were nice, however.

 Even the elevator cage had a bit of flair.

 The name may be linked to a locally famous confectioner of the same name.

 Here's one of Prost's arterials.
 His assistant Laprade wrote, "The task was horrendously difficult.
 There was no legislation, no land surveys, nor any information on existing constructions....
 And Prost achieved the impossible in creating huge arterial roads that are crucial to modern circulation, while barely touching any of the major housing blocks which would have been far too costly to pull down" (pp. 78-9).

 Buildings lucky enough to face main streets front and back were often designed with cross-cutting arcades lined with shops.
 Here, barely visible, is the Passage du Grand Socco.